top of page

 5. Reduces insulin resistance, mitigating fat and insulin-related diseases.

-6. May enhance immunity, lower diabetes risk, and improve heart health.
+6. May enhance immunity and improve heart health.
 (Check out my immune-boosting bone broth recipe!)

 A woman checking her watch before it's time to eat